mrfinesse47/Tweeter/README.md

 ## Features

-Users are able to create a tweet and submit to an AJAX Post request, the list of tweets will re-render in real time.
+1. Users are able to create a tweet and submit to an AJAX Post request, the list of tweets will re-render in real time.

+2. Application is responsive for small,medium, and large sized screens.

+3. There are Error messages that appear if the user violates the maximum allowed characters, or doesn't input anything on the new tweet form.

+4. Once the user has scrolled down the navigation bar will disapper, and a button will appear in the bottom right of the page which will allow the user to go back to the top.

+5. On a successful Tweet the new tweet form will slide down, and only reappear once the user clicks "Write a new Tweet".

+## Screenshots

 ## Getting Started